 Intake of a diet with foods containing dietary carotenoids such as beta-cryptoxanthin, alpha/beta-carotene, lutein and zeaxanthin, Vitamin E, Selenium, yogurt, dried fruits, cruciferous vegetables such as broccoli, brussels sprouts, cabbage, cauliflower and kale, and fruits may reduce the risk of bladder cancer.
-However, high intake of red and processed meat, chewing areca nuts, consuming arsenic containing water, taking fried eggs and lifestyle factors such as smoking tobacco, may increase the risk of bladder cancer, impact the prognosis and treatment outcomes, worsen symptoms, or increase the chances of cancer recurrence.
+However, avoid high intake of foods like red and processed meat, chewing areca nuts, consuming arsenic containing water, taking fried eggs and lifestyle factors such as smoking tobacco as it may increase the risk of bladder cancer, impact the prognosis and treatment outcomes, worsen symptoms, or increase the chances of cancer recurrence.

 Bladder Cancer Incidence

 Bladder cancer is the cancer that starts in the lining of the urinary bladder.
 It is the 6th most commonly occurring cancer in men and the 17th most commonly occurring cancer in women.
 It is also one of the top 10 commonly occurring cancers in the world.
 In 2018, 5,49,393 new cases were reported.
 (Globocan 2018)

 Over 90% of people with this cancer are older than 55 years.
 The mean age of people diagnosed with this cancer is 73 years.
 The prognosis of bladder cancer may range from good to poor depending on the type, grade and stage of the cancer.
 Bladder cancer prognosis may also depend on how well the patient responds to the treatment, and factors such as age, general health and medical history.
 The 5-year survival rate for people with this cancer is 77%.
 (American Society of Clinical Oncology)

 The most common risk factors of bladder cancer include: